top of page

 • Making sure to put their foot down to align internal stakeholders for the sake of users when needed.

-Why you need a CXO more than a CMO
+Why you need a Chief Experience Officer, more than a CMO

 Many people just say Customer Experience is the new, better marketing.